GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Conclusion

 \section{Conclusion}

-We presented GRAFT, a learned human--scene interaction prior that amortizes costly geometry-based optimization into a feed-forward transformer.
-By encoding the interaction state into compact, scene-grounded HSI tokens and refining them in a recurrent loop, GRAFT matches the interaction quality of optimization-based methods at ${\sim}50{\times}$ lower runtime while substantially outperforming existing feed-forward baselines.
-Because the model reasons over explicit 3D geometry, it also serves as a universal plug-in prior: applied in geometry-only mode atop Human3R, it improves contact F1 by up to 44\% without retraining or access to image features, confirming that the learned interaction manifold transfers across methods.
+We presented GRAFT, a learned HSI prior that amortizes costly geometry-based optimization into a feed-forward transformer.
+By encoding the interaction state into compact, scene-grounded tokens and refining them recurrently, GRAFT matches optimization-based interaction quality at ${\sim}100{\times}$ lower runtime while substantially outperforming existing feed-forward baselines.
+Because it reasons over explicit 3D geometry, GRAFT also serves as a universal plug-in prior: in geometry-only mode atop Human3R it improves contact F1 by up to 44\% without retraining or access to image features.
 Current limitations include dependence on upstream scene reconstruction and human mesh estimation quality, the rigid-scene assumption of the nearest-point geometric probes (\eg, deformable surfaces are not modeled), and difficulty with heavily occluded multi-person interactions.
+Finally, we train on Gaussian-perturbed states; more informative refinement trajectories could better handle complex, multi-contact interactions.

 \boldparagraph{\emph{Acknowledgements.}} We thank the whole RVH team for the support, and especially Chuqiao Li for creating the GRAFT logo.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting PYM and YX.
 YC is funded by the Westlake Education Foundation.
 NK was supported by Bosch Industry on Campus Lab at the University of Tübingen.
 NK thanks the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
 IS and GPM were supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 409792180 (Emmy Noether Programme, project: Real Virtual Humans).
 GPM is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 -- Project number 390727645 and is supported by the Carl Zeiss Foundation.